Skip to main content

 Datasets

 A dataset is a collection of data attached to a specific entity (e.g., parts, work orders, etc.).
-Use one or more datasets to create reports.
+You can use one or more datasets to build custom reports.

 Visualizations